zalando/engineering-principles/README.md

 #### The Principles, Briefly

-As part of [Radical Agility](https://jobs.zalando.com/tech/blog/so-youve-heard-about-radical-agility...-video/), implemented by Zalando's technology team in March 2015, we have adopted this set of principles for tech and architecture:
+In March 2015, we have adopted this set of principles for tech and architecture:
 - microservices
 - API First
 - REST